 However, there are stipulations that you would have to adhere to in order to fully utilise this account.
 A stocks and shares Lifetime ISA can only be used to purchase your first home, or as a pension fund when you hit the age of 55.
 Any early withdrawals will incur a penalty.

-There are many providers who can offer a stocks and shares Lifetime ISA, however, we have outlined our recommendations below:
+There are many providers who can offer a stocks and shares Lifetime ISA, however, I have outlined our recommendations below:

 Nutmeg: Best Stocks and Shares Lifetime ISA